postspectacular/rnd.farm/README.md

 ## how?

-The initial site is merely targeted to the collection of **our** random numbers (you can submit as many as you like), though a simple, public read-only API with optional seeding will be implemented in the next few days to help integrating this stream into the above mentioned GP setup.
+The initial site is merely targeted at kickstarting the collection of **our** random numbers (you can submit as many as you like), though a simple, public read-only API with optional seeding will be implemented in the next few days to help integrating this stream into the above mentioned GP setup.

 The range of numbers supported is 0 ..
 2^62